dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 information required to create the report.
 The files will be write-to-disk so that all the process level stat report files can be aggregated in main().

+It is important to note that this process level stats code is in module2 prior to the post processing in module2b and 2c that scans the gitlab console logs for more information.
+So the threads are only candidates for resurrection at this pont.
+The gatekeeper logic is applied after module2b and 2c, and at that point the threads can either be confirmed for requeing and resurrection or not confirmed.

+Finally, the gatekeeper decision stats can be done in aggregate in module2d This is very simple to do.
+By the time module2d runs, the registry_entrys (both process_registry and ghost synthetic registrys) have been processed by modules 2b and 2c and module2d has made a resurrection gatekeeper deicsion based upon the tags.
+The gatekeeper tags can be parsed in the final_aggregate_execution_run_registry_module2d.json, and a count of how many threads will be resurrected can be appended to the aggregate main() stats file.
+A percentage can be calculated for (resurrected threads)/(total+ghosts)

 ### Process level code in resurrection_monitor_patch8()